mvysny/ev-fi/_posts/2019-12-1-charging-network-in-baltics.md

 [IONITY](https://ionity.eu) roams with CSDD chargers, but the price is not known.
 The Ionity app says that the charging costs 0,15€/min *with the e-mobi app*!
-I'd therefore avoid using Ionity.
+I'd therefore avoid using Ionity since they can basically add a nifty charge on top of that.

 [PlugSurfing](https://www.plugsurfing.com/map) also roams with CSDD chargers but it's more expensive than e-mobi prices, at 0,273€/min.
 Reported to be working